alexpohl/alexpohl.github.io/_pages/GRISLI_howto.md

 ```
 Above are provided the climatic boundary conditions.

-The parameters listed in this section are the ones that you will need to adapt to setup your own simulations.
+The parameters previously listed in this section are the ones that you will need to adapt to setup your own simulations.

 # Generating your own boundary conditions